-4. PROJECT: You will have one project in this class.
+4. PROJECT: You will have one main project in this class.
 Instructions will be handed-out later in the semester, and projects will be presented during the last week of class.
+You will be working with others for part of the presentation/project.
 The project will consist of information to be handed-in, PLUS, oral presentation participation.
 The purpose of the presentation is to demonstrate your understanding of the class concepts presented throughout the semester, in addition to informing your classmates of information pertaining to minority groups/persons that they may not be aware of. - NO LATES.
 NO EXCEPTIONS.
 If information is not handed-in at the assigned times, you will receive a ZERO for your grade.